jetchegaray/mint-instagram-feed/README.md

  It is a beta version for mint to NFT all your gallery images.
  The frontend for now it is similar to Pinterest where you can upload a image, a title, description an a price. you have a board you all your pins uploaded and with the option to mint them.

- Notes :: I was thinking to integrate pinterest first but it is an overwhelming task in terms of burocracy, I did the instagram integration a few years ago in another proyect and nowadays is even worst.
-So I've limited to make the pinterest clone for the frontend.

-## TODO
- - Use Formic to form validations (on progress)
- - Get list of all your nft's in the frontend calling the list method of the smart contract

 ## Table of Contents